TOOLS A few bead baking tools

 "How do you bake your beads?"
 Not THE burning question of the day, is it? ;-) That's mainly because baking polymer clay beads is not a fussy process.
 Really, it isn't, at least when compared to many other materials.

-However, when the discussion comes up, I never have a quick and easy way to show folks what I use.
+However, when the discussion comes up, I never had a quick and easy way to show folks what I use.
 Tis time to change that!
+I have three tools/ways to bake beads, depending mostly on their shape, size and the number of beads.

 • "W" folded index cards